clarkbains/connect4/Routes.md

 # Routes
-The following is likeley not complete, while designing the front end I will run into issues where it makes more sense to change things up a bit
+The following is likley not complete, while designing the front end I will run into issues where it makes more sense to change things up a bit

 ├── private
 │   ├── games